 Registered Staff Hours

-While we were not complementary of this place's overall performance, it actually received an impressive inspection report this year with few dings from the applicable government inspectors.
-As a result, it received one of our better grades in that category with a B+.
-Our inspection grades are based on datapoints located in the a nursing home's recent inspection reports.
-Deficiencies are a key thing to look for on these reports.
-You should especially avoid facilities that have severe deficiencies associated with endangerment of patients.
-This place was assessed 3 deficiencies on its inspection report, but none were considered to be major deficiencies.
-This tells you that the inspectors did not consider any of the deficiencies to be an imminent risk to resident health or safety.
-A couple minor deficiencies aren't the end of the world.
+While we graded this nursing home incredibly poorly overall, it received a relatively impressive government inspection report this year.
+As a result, it earned one of our better grades in that area with a B+.
+Our inspection grades weigh a host of factors included in a facility's inspection report.
+One of the most important criteria we consider is the quantity and severity of deficiencies.
+You should avoid nursing homes with a bunch of deficiencies flagged.
+This facility was hit with 3 deficiencies on its inspection report, but none of the deficiencies were considered to be severe deficiencies.
+This indicates that the inspectors didn't deem any of the deficiencies to create an immediate threat to resident safety or health.
+A few minor deficiencies are not necessarily the end of the world.

 Long-term Care Quality